naveenrajm7/vagrant_utm/docs/boxes/creating_utm_box.md

 As with [every Vagrant Provider](https://developer.hashicorp.com/vagrant/docs/providers/basic_usage), the Vagrant UTM provider has a custom box format that is required to work with Vagrant and the UTM plugin.

-{: .important }
-The UTM bundle (.utm file) is the box format for Vagrant UTM provider.
-Because the current UTM API does not support importing utm file, we do not use vagrant box format (.box file).
-We currently use `utm://downloadVM?url=` to import VM to UTM.

-{: .note }
-However, once UTM supports import, we should be able to package UTM files into box format and use the benefits of Vagrant boxes .
-For example, downloading the box once to spin up multiple VMs and using vagrant cloud to publish custom UTM boxes.

 {: .warning }
 This is a reasonably advanced topic that a beginning user of Vagrant does not need to understand.
 If you are just getting started with Vagrant, skip this and use an [available box](/utm_box_gallery.md).
 If you are an experienced user of Vagrant and want to create your own custom boxes, this is for you.